-After developing the long-run theory of the economy in Chapters 17 through 22, the book turns to explaining short-run fluctuations around the long-run trend.
-Chapter 23, "Aggregate Demand and Aggregate Supply," begins with some facts about the business cycle and then introduces the model of aggregate demand and aggregate supply.
-Chapter 24, "The Influence of Monetary and Fiscal Policy on Aggregate Demand," explains how policymakers can use the tools at their disposal to shift the aggregate-demand curve and perhaps reduce the severity of economic fluctuations.
+After developing the long-run theory of the economy in Chapters 12 through 19, the book turns to explaining short-run fluctuations around the long-run trend.
+Chapter 20, "Aggregate Demand and Aggregate Supply," begins with some facts about the business cycle and then introduces the model of aggregate demand and aggregate supply.
+Chapter 21, "The Influence of Monetary and Fiscal Policy on Aggregate Demand," explains how policymakers can use the tools at their disposal to shift the aggregate-demand curve.
+Chapter 22, "The Short-Run Trade-Off between Inflation and Unemployment," explains why policymakers who control aggregate demand face a trade-off between inflation and unemployment.
+It examines why this trade-off exists in the short run, why it shifts over time, and why it does not exist in the long run.